tdilauro/Simplified-wiki/Overdrive.md

 In all three cases, the goal is to get an _access token_.
 An access token is a string that you can present to the Overdrive API to get it to actually do something.
-An access token is generally good for one hour.
+An Overdrive access token is generally good for one hour.
 Once it expires, you need to get a new one.

 ### Client authentication